Weighted silk: Process and history

 Unlike most fabric/yard goods which are sold by the yard (or metre), silk is sold to the wholesaler by weight; however, as the first step in processing silk fibre is to "degum" it - removing the sericin from the fibre, a protein naturally produced by silkworms that coats silkworm cocoons - approximately one-fifth of the weight of silk fibre is lost, representing a significant drop in the saleable price of processed silk fibre.
 As such, silk fabric manufacturers would historically "replace" this lost weight with a 'filler', which would add weight to the fibre and thus make up the cost.

 Silk has an affinity for several metallic salts, the most common of which being iron, lead, and tin.
 It was discovered to be an easy process to return this weight lost in the degumming process by soaking the fibre in a bath of these metallic salts.
 This process was called 'weighting', and by increasing the weight of the raw silk, the merchant increased their profits.
 Weighting with some metallic salts did improve the drapeability of silk fabrics; however, merchants soon began adding more weight than the lost one-fifth, with the final weight of the fabric sometimes increased tenfold.

-In 1938, the U.S. Federal Trade Commission ruled that silk that weighted more than 10%, and black silk that weighted more than 15%, must be labeled 'Weighted Silk'.
+In 1938, the U.S. Federal Trade Commission ruled that silk that weighed more than 10%, and black silk that weighted more than 15%, must be labeled 'Weighted Silk'.